-- Demonstrate integration of theories and concepts from the disciplines of a liberal education into nursing theory and practice. - Demonstrate competence and self-direction in providing safe care by incorporating lifelong learning to support excellence in nursing practice. - Exemplify the knowledge, skills, and attitudes of the nursing profession. - Utilize evidence based practice by integrating the best current evidence with clinical expertise and patient/family preferences and values. - 2.
+- Demonstrate integration of theories and concepts from the disciplines of a liberal education into nursing theory and practice. - Demonstrate competence and self-direction in providing safe care by incorporating lifelong learning to support excellence in nursing practice. - Exemplify the knowledge, skills, and attitudes of the nursing profession. - Utilize evidence-based practice by integrating the best current evidence with clinical expertise and patient/family preferences and values. - 2.
 Apply the steps of the nursing process integrating critical thinking strategies necessary to provide patient centered care to diverse populations.

 This outcome focuses on the nursing process and integrates the NLN/NOADN core components of assessment, caring interventions, and teaching and learning.
 This outcome also comprises the major categories in the NCLEX-RN test plan, which includes safe and effective care environment, health promotion and maintenance, psychosocial and physiological integrity.
-This outcome involves aspects of the nurse/patient relationship integrating the QSEN competency of patient centered care (Finkelman & Kenner, 2007).
-Patient centered care recognizes "the patient as the source of control and full partner in providing compassionate and coordinated care based on respect for patient's preferences, values, and needs"(QSEN, 2009).
-In patient centered care, cultural competence enables nurses to work effectively in cross-cultural situations by emphasizing "awareness of the person's cultural health beliefs and practices to negotiate treatment options appropriately and in a culturally sensitive way" (USDHS, 2007).
+This outcome involves aspects of the nurse/patient relationship integrating the QSEN competency of patient centered care.
+Patient centered care recognizes the patient as the source of control and full partner in providing compassionate and coordinated care based on respect for patient's preferences, values, and needs (Riley & Jones, 2022).
+In patient centered care, cultural competence involves embracing cultural humility and inclusivity that enables nurses to work effectively in cross-cultural situations by emphasizing the value of respect for diversity and consideration of the social determinants of health (Foronda, Prather, Baptiste & Luctkar-Flude, 2022; Wakefield, et al., 2021).